TristanSalles/EarthSurface/docs/glacial.rst

 Glaciers landforms
 ************************************************

-Glacial landforms are of two kinds, erosional and depositional landforms.
-Erosional landforms are formed by removing material.
+Glacial landforms are of two kinds, **erosional** and **depositional** landforms.

+Erosional glacial landforms
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Erosional landforms are formed by removing material from the bedrock.
 The internal pressure and movement within glacial ice causes some melting and glaciers slide over bedrock on a thin film of water.
 Glacial ice also contains a large amount of sediment such as sand, gravel, and boulders.
 Together, the movement plucks off bedrock and grinds the bedrock producing a polished surface and fine sediment called rock flour as well as other poorly-sorted sediments.
-Characteristic depositional landscapes are produced when the ice melts and retreats and leaves behind these sediments with distinct shapes and compositions.
-Because glaciers are among the earliest geological processes studied by geologists whose studies were in Europe, the terminology applied to glaciers and glacial features contains many terms from European languages.

-Erosional glacial landforms
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: images/glacero.png
    :width: 85 %
-   :alt: Becker and Faccenna
+   :alt: Erosional glacial landform
    :align: center

+..  admonition:: Abrasion
+    :class: toggle, important

+    **Abrasion** occurs at the contact between the bedrock boundary (*e.g.* the base in the case of ice sheets, the base and sides in the case of mountain glaciers) and rock clasts embedded in the basal ice.

+    The effectiveness of abrasion (in terms of yield of sediment) is dependent upon a range of factors:

+    - the relative hardness of the bedrock material and the debris in the basal ice (they need to be different materials);
+    - the normal pressure at the base of the ice mass;
+    - the rate of basal sliding.

+    Elongated grooves are created by fragments of rock embedded in the ice at the base of a glacier scraping along the bedrock surface called **glacial striations**.

+..  admonition:: Plucking
+    :class: toggle, important

+    **Plucking** (or glacial quarrying) is the second dominant mode of erosion by ice masses.
+Blocks cracked from bedrock by ice melting/freezing and are picked up and transported by the overlying ice.
+This process depends upon joints or other weaknesses in bedrock that predate the ice mass.
+It often occurs on the lee side of an irregularity in the bed  (with the stoss side smoothly abraded and the lee side quarried following jointing in the rock).

+Since glaciers are typically much wider than rivers of similar length, and since they tend to erode more at their bases than their sides, they transform former V-shaped stream valleys into broad valleys that have relatively flat bottoms and steep sides with a distinctive “U” shape [5].
+Little Cottonwood Canyon near Salt Lake City, Utah was occupied by a large glacier that extended down to the mouth of the canyon and into Salt Lake Valley [10].
+Today, that canyon is the location of many erosional landforms including the U-shaped valley, as well as polished and striated rock surfaces.
+In contrast, river-carved canyons have a V-shaped profile when viewed in cross-section.
+Big Cottonwood Canyon, its neighbor to the north, has that V-shape in its lower parts, indicating that its glacier did not extend clear to its mouth but was confined to its upper parts.

+When two U-shaped valleys are adjacent to each other, the ridge between them can be carved into a sharp ridge called an arête.
+Since glaciers erode a broad valley, the arêtes are left behind with steep walls separating them.
+At the head of a glacially carved valley is a a bowl-shaped feautre called a cirque representing where the head of the glacier is eroding against the mountain by plucking rock away from it and the weight of the thick ice is eroding out a bowl.
+After the glacier is gone, the bowl at the bottom of the cirque is often occupied by a lake called a tarn.
+Headward cirque erosion by three or more mountain glaciers produce horns, which are steep-sided, spire-shaped mountains with pronounced cirques on three or more sides.
+Low points along arêtes or between horns (also mountain passes) are termed cols.
+When a smaller tributary glacier intersects a larger trunk glacier, the smaller glacier erodes down less.
+Therefore, once the ice has been removed, the tributary valley is left as a hanging valley, sometimes with a waterfall.
+Where the trunk glacier straightens and widens the former V-shaped valley and erodes the ends of side ridges, the result is a steep triangle-shaped cliff called a truncated spur.

 .. raw:: html